 So what has changed?

-The proposed changes which have been approved by the States is that regardless if you are the father or mother of the child you will be entitled to an equal amount of Parental Leave, abolishing the distinction between paternity and maternity leave.
+The proposed changes which have been approved by the Government is that regardless if you are the father or mother of the child you will be entitled to an equal amount of Parental Leave, abolishing the distinction between paternity and maternity leave.

 When the amendments come into force, all employees who qualify for parental leave will be entitled to parental leave amounting to a maximum of 52 weeks in total, of which 6 weeks will be paid at full remuneration.
 The 52 weeks leave can be taken over a 2 year period from the date of the child is born.